 Facts & Procedural History

 The facts and procedural history are as follows: The taxpayer is a lawyer.
 After graduating from law school, the taxpayer and his friend attended real estate classes.
 They eventually purchased a condo, renovated it and sold it.
 They joined the local real estate group and would occasionally attend the monthly meetings.
-The taxpayer received five certificates from the Certified Commercial Investment Member (CCIM) Institut for completing real estate courses.
+The taxpayer received five certificates from the Certified Commercial Investment Member (CCIM) Institute for completing real estate courses.

 The taxpayer and his friend established two real estate entities, which had their own checking accounts but no employees.
 The entities got involved in six real estate purchases, with the intent of purchasing the properties, remodeling them, and selling them.

 The taxpayer’s friend moved to Texas in 2008 and, after 2008, the taxpayer abandoned his real estate activities.

 The taxpayer’s 2008 tax return reported the sale of his real estate as capital losses on Sch.
 D. The losses were subject to the capital loss limitation rules.